University of North Dakota: Research

-UND is classified among "R2: Doctoral Universities – High research activity".
+UND is classified among "R1: Doctoral universities – very high research activity".
 This level of research activity is shown in UND's research statistics which, in fiscal year 2006, included program awards that reached $94.3 million, sponsored program expenditures that reached $81.2 million, and an overall research portfolio that included $315 million in total ongoing and committed accounts.
 Research activity at UND focuses on health sciences, nutrition, energy and environmental protection, aerospace, and engineering.
 As a major component of the Red River Valley Research Corridor, UND operates many research units including the Energy and Environmental Research Center, the School of Medicine, the Institute for Energy Studies, the Center for Rural Health, the Center for Innovation, the Upper Midwest Aerospace Consortium, the Bureau of Governmental Affairs, the Bureau of Educational Services and Applied Research, and the Social Science Research Institute.
 The Energy and Environmental Research Center (EERC), on the eastern fringes of the UND campus, has been recognized as a leader in researching cleaner, more efficient forms of energy.
 The EERC operates a number of research units at UND including the National Center for Hydrogen Technology.